OkBayat/OkBayat.github.io/docs/about/biography/biography.md

 parent: About
 nav_order: 1
 direction: ltr
-description: "A short biography of Mohammad Bayat: founder, software engineer, and leadership facilitator."
+description: "A short biography of Mohammad Bayat: founder, software engineer, and systems builder."
 permalink: /about/biography
 ---